Read time: 1 minute 10 seconds

 Steps to take

-- Read the Australian Government Content Guide on hyperlinks.
+- Read the Australian Government Style Manual on hyperlinks.

 - Make sure the voice and tone of your link text match those of the rest of the content to create a more continuous user experience.
 People using screen readers and those reading page copy won’t be jarred from their experience if all text reflects the same voice and tone guidelines.